How to Sell 401(k) Integration to Your Payroll Clients

 That's the whole pitch.
 Short, specific, and built around what the client already knows.

-Step 3: Handle the Common Objections
+Step 3: Handling Common Client Objections to 401(k) Integration

 You'll hear the same three objections again and again.
 Here's how to respond to each.